bentriom/paradigme-cropper/README.md

-# Paradigm Cropper
+# Paradigme Cropper

-Python app that crops pictures of clothes
+A Python app that crops pictures of clothes using AI.